falkr/ttm4175/pages/unit-p4/teamwork-1.md

 Install MQTTX, as [explained in the preparation](preparation-1.html#debugging-with-mqttx).

-Add our broker that runs on campus.
-It has the address `mqtt.item.ntnu.no` and uses the default port `1883`.
+Add our broker that runs on campus, by adding a new connection:
-You may need to generate a random client ID.

 ---
 type: figure
-source: figures/mqtt-fx-broker-1.png
+source: figures/mqttx-broker-1.png
-caption: "Open the broker configurations and add our MQTT broker."
+caption: "Add a new connection in MQTTX"
 ---

-Click the gear icon to add a new broker configuration.
+Our broker has the address `mqtt20.iik.ntnu.no` and uses the default port `1883`.
+Enter the address as shown below.
+Also give this connection a name to display.
+(We just use the same as the broker address.)
+The client ID must be unique for each client, and MQTTX generates a random one for you automatically.
+The other settings should remain their default.

 ---
 type: figure
-source: figures/mqtt-fx-broker-2.png
+source: figures/mqttx-broker-2.png
-caption: "Configuration for the broker."
+caption: "Configuring the connection to match our broker settings"
 ---

-Connect to the broker.
+Then, click **Connect** and you should have a successful connection.

 ---
 type: figure
-source: figures/mqtt-fx-broker-3.png
+source: figures/mqttx-broker-3.png
-caption: "The green light indicates that you are connected to the broker."
+caption: "A successful connection"
 ---

-On the _Subscribe_ tab, enter the topic you need to subscribe to (from the task above).
+When selecting the connection on the left, you can now add subscriptions to topics, and publish (in the lower right corner).

 ---
 type: figure
-source: figures/mqtt-fx-broker-4.png
+source: figures/mqttx-broker-4.png
-caption: "For each subscription you get an entry in the list to the left."
+caption: "Subscribing and publishing to topics within a connection"
 ---

----
-type: figure
-source: figures/mqtt-fx-broker-5.png
-caption: "On the publish tab, you can send chat messages."
----

 :task: Work together with another team.
 Make sure both teams have the correct topics, and send messages between each other.

-You can publish messages on the _Publish_ tab.
-Enter the payload in the text field below.
-It can already be the json-formatted content for a complete chat message.
-Note that you see received messages on the _Subscribe_ tab.

 # Step 3: Connecting Chat GUI and MQTT